 The CBWN Spring Meeting and Second Annual AGM took place Apr 20, 2018 in Creston, BC.
 To view the Meeting notes and AGM minutes, please click here.

 Regional approaches to drinking water in Newfoundland, Vincent Chiref and Kelly Vodden, Memorial

 CBWN Member group updates Watersheds, Andrew Gage, West Coast Environmental Law

 Professional Reliance and Environmental Regulation in British Columbia: Expert opinion and policy decisions: Review of Haddock 2017

 2017 Spring Member Meeting & AGM

-- Presentation and live cast webinar and group discussion of Understanding Basin Water Resources, the recent CBT report by Dr. Martin Carver.
+Presentation, live cast and group discussion of Understanding Basin Water Resources, CBT report by Dr. Martin Carver

 2016 Fall Workshop Series

 In 2016, the CBWN offered a series of workshops to help members build their strengths and to identify opportunities for collaboration with other watershed groups.
 We worked with groups in each area to develop the agendas: